elizahan0302/ESG-Analyst-Briefing-System-for-BlackRock/README.md

 - generating ESG risk signals, and
 - producing structured analyst briefing outputs.

-The final project uses the v3 fine-tuned ESG classifier as the main project-specific model and keeps a baseline ESG classifier as a safeguard for low-confidence cases.
+The final project keeps the deployed app model repo, the matching local training artifact, and the baseline reference model clearly separated.

 This report is for informational purposes only, the information and opinions contained herein do not constitute investment advice to any person.